4 August 2026, 14:21

 Pagh et al. Increased reproductive output of Danish red fox females following an outbreak of canine distemper

 Prof. Reichholf: Why hunting?
-Consequences of hunting for humans, animals, plants, and landscapes
+Consequences of hunting for humans, animals, plants and landscapes

 Darimont C et al. Human predators outpace other agents of trait change (PNAS 2009)

-Wildtierschutz Deutschland: Facts on hunting in general
+Wildtierschutz Deutschland: Facts about hunting in general

 Lead ammunition: Further sources